Open-Source-Drilling-Community/drillbotics-guidelines/docs/tracks/group-a/overview.md

 ## Tooling & Interfaces

 - D‑WIS semantics: standardized names/metadata for setpoints and measurements.
-See the vocabulary index at https://d-wis.org/vocabulary-index/.
+See the [D‑WIS Vocabulary Index](https://d-wis.org/vocabulary-index/).
 - OpenLab simulator: the plant used for Mode Virtual (V) scenarios.
-See https://openlab.app/.
+See the [OpenLab website](https://openlab.app/).
 - Connectivity and discovery, expected signals, and example flows are described in Technical Specs.

 [:octicons-gear-24: Technical Specs](technical-specs.md){ .md-button }